eformat/openshift-disconnected/README.md

 docker login -u="openshift+docker" -p="F4GZ..." bastion.hosts.eformat.me:443
 ```

-See other sections of doc to:
-- Add Clair image scanning to Red Hat Quay
-- Add repository mirroring Red Hat Quay

 We want to configure quay to be able to mirror other repositories.
 Start a mirror worker
 ```
 docker run --restart=always \